matthewsides/RebootGames-Policies-And-Procedures/README.md

 Human Risk is essentially a broad term for purposeful or accidental  events caused by a human that may affect an organisation's operational status and financial results.
 This encompassess all aspects or risk factors (internal, external, software based, social engineering, physical, generally all stem from a humans mistakes or malicious intentions).

+ 5 IOS STANDARDS

+ The ISO is
+      ISO 31000

 #### [5] POLICIES

 #### Data Protection Policy